step-security-bot/elasticgraph/GOVERNANCE.md

 ## Contributors

-Anyone may be a contributor to TBD projects.
+Anyone may be a contributor to Block open source projects.
 Contribution may take the form of:

 * Asking and answering questions on the Discord or GitHub Issues
 * Filing an issue